 A good process is only good until it's followed.
 A lab manager would need to monitor activities in the lab regularly.
-The following are vital to use, if things are being done according to a defined process.
+The following are vital to use if things are being done according to a defined process.

-Usually they also allow you to see where there are scopes for improvement, like if there is a lot of bill edits, it may be because there is some issue with the billing process.
+Usually, they also allow you to see where there are scopes for improvement, like if there is a lot of bill edits, it may be because there is some issue with the billing process.

 The importance of monitoring quality control data cannot be understated.
-Keeping the logs for audit is one thing but monitoring the data for irregularities and following the quality guidelines is the key for delivering accurate results for your patients.
+Keeping the logs for audit is one thing but monitoring the data for irregularities and following the quality guidelines is the key to delivering accurate results for your patients.

 You can monitor the QC data from the Levy Jennings charts but also from the LIS waiting list.
 Using this data, the doctor (when approving the report) can see the details of the last QC performed.